juliaosinska/Groovii/README.md

 # Groovii: AI Spotify Playlist Generator

-This Flask app lets users log in with Spotify, describe their mood, and uses Gemini AI Agent to generate a personalized playlist from their liked songs.
+This Flask app lets users log in with Spotify, describe their mood, and uses Gemini AI Agents to generate a personalized playlist from their liked songs.
+The app analyzes lyrics and supplements with AI recommendations if needed.

 ## Features
 - Spotify OAuth login (always fresh, session cleared on each visit to home page)
 - User mood/description input
 - Fetches user's liked songs from Spotify
-- Uses Gemini AI (via Agno agent) to analyze and match songs
+- Uses Gemini AI (via Agno agent) to analyze and match songs based on lyrics (using Genius.com or similar)
+- If not enough mood-matching liked songs, a second AI agent recommends additional real Spotify tracks, explicitly excluding already used tracks
 - Creates a playlist in the user's Spotify account
 - Modern, unified UI (all styles in `static/style.css`)
 - Handles Spotify account switching correctly with a dedicated button